vectorgrp/sil-kit/docs/api/ethernet.rst

 ______________

 If used within a simulated Ethernet network, the Ethernet controller first has to call |Activate| before being able to send frames.
-Note that |Activate| can be called in the InitHandler of a ParticipantController.
+Note that |Activate| can be called in the CommunicationReadyHandler of a LifecycleService.

 Switches
 ________